scalatra/scalatra-website/guides/monitoring/metrics.md

 ```

 <div class="alert alert-error">
-  In it's current state, this filter does not handle AsyncContext correctly and will be inaccurate if you are using futures.
+  In its current state, this filter does not handle AsyncContext correctly and will be inaccurate if you are using Futures.
 </div>

 ### Measuring